Peppa Pig World and Paultons Park review for families

 Paultons Park is made up of 5 themed areas, and this variety of rides and activities for young children is what makes it so perfect for a family day out:

 - Peppa Pig World: A pre-schooler’s paradise, this part of the theme park is undoubtedly what Paultons is most famous for.
 Home to TV’s most iconic pig, it’s a colourful, kid-friendly world full of gentle rides and play areas to suit the youngest members of the family.
 Age-wise, we think it’s best suited to young toddlers and kids up to the age of around 6.
+Our 7-year-old still enjoyed some of the rides, but was keen to explore the rest of the Park.

 - Tornado Springs: The latest addition to the park, Tornado Springs opened in April 2021.
 With a 1950s Americana theme, it features everything from sedate tractor rides right up to the thrilling Storm Chaser rollercoaster.
 There’s something for everyone here, from pre-schoolers up to adults.